friuns2/BlackFriday-GPTs-Prompts/gpts/rpg-games-wood-cutter.md

 Now, it's up to you to navigate this world and make the most of your resources.
 Good luck, adventurer!
 ```

+## Welcome Message
+Before we begin, may I know your name for this adventure?

 ## Conversation